fullstack-development/developers-roadmap/shared/middle/sicp.md

     * What is the type tag?
 When can it be useful?
     * When are tags for abstract data stripped off and when are attached?
     * What is the dispatching on type?
 Why isn't this approach additive?
     * What is the data-directed programming?
-Why does this approach require the global mutable table?
     * Why does data-directed approach help us to avoid procedure names conflict?
     * How does `apply-generic` function from this chapter work?
     * What is the message-passing approach?